 ExpertPhotography recommends: Canon EOS-1D X Mark II

 Camera shake can cause blurry images.
 There is almost nothing that will ruin an image worse than an unwanted blur or lack of sharpness.
-This is where the image stabilisation system comes into play to help produce shake-free images.
+This is where the image stabilization system comes into play to help produce shake-free images.

 The image stabiliser will also be useful if you’re photographing with a slow shutter speed or under bad light conditions.
 It will give your pictures more clarity and improve their overall quality.